Aromatherapy Shoe Deodorizer Recipe

 Instructions for Use

-Sprinkle the deodorizer lightly into shoes in the evenings or at times when the shoes will not be worn for several hours.
+Lightly sprinkle the deodorizer into shoes in the evenings or at times when the shoes will not be worn for several hours.
+Do not use too much.
 Before wearing, go outside (wearing other shoes), turn the shoes upside down and tap on the soles to eliminate the powder from the interior of the shoes.
-Use care not to get the powder on the exterior of shoes with fragile surfaces that could be harmed by essential oils.
+Do not get the powder on the exterior of shoes with fragile surfaces that could be harmed by essential oils.

 Do You Need the Ingredients Listed in This Recipe?